cpraveen/ug2lib/README.md

 # A library for handling 2-D unstructured grids

-At present this support only gmsh grids consisting of linear elements.
+At present the library supports reading only gmsh grids consisting of linear elements.

 ## Formatting using astyle